ethereum-optimism/design-docs/security/fma-l1-upgrades.md

 corruption of contract state.
 This could happen if the upgrade process doesn't properly account for existing storage slots or if there are conflicts in the storage layout between versions.

-We disregard issues with the initializer as they are covered in FM1.

 #### **Risk Assessment:**